eBay/bascomtask/README.md

    boolean cond = ...
    CompletableFuture f1 = cond ? $.task(new Task1()).compute1(...) : $.task(new Task2()).compute2(...);
 ```
-Sometimes, however, the condition itself must be executed by a task.
+Sometimes, however, the condition itself is an outcome of another task.
 While you can compute _cond_ by a _get()_ on
 the task method the produces the boolean condition, that would block until completed, and you may not even want
-the entire conditional block to be executed in the first place.
+the entire conditional to be executed in the first place.
 That could be avoided by moving the conditional logic
-itself to its own task, but BascomTask already provides a convenience form for.
+itself to its own task, but BascomTask provides a simpler and concise way to achieve this.
 Suppose we have a task
 _SomeConditionTask_ with a method that produces a boolean result, then the following can be applied:

 ```